blocksds/sdk/docs/content/usage/debugging.md

 defaultExceptionHandler();
 ```

-If you are using the debug build of libnds, this exception handler is setup by
+For the ARM9, if you are using the debug build of libnds, this exception handler
-default, so you don't need to call this function.
-However, you need to call it
+is setup by default, so you don't need to call this function.
+However, you need
-in release builds.
+to call it in release builds.
+Release builds by default have a much basic

-Release builds have a much basic exception handler that will only print an error
+exception handler that will only print an error message on the screen, with no
-message on the screen, with no additional information.
+additional information.

+For the ARM7, the exception handler must be enabled by hand in all builds.
+This
+means that you need a combined ARM7+ARM9 project if you want to use it.
+This is
+done because the ARM7 has a lot less space for code than the ARM9 (and normally
+developers focus on the ARM9 only) so there isn't a good reason to add unused
+code to all ARM7 binaries for just a small percentage of users.
+If you want to
+enable the debug handler, call ``defaultExceptionHandler()``, just like in the
+ARM9.

 The exception handler is used whenever: